TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 The container cache entry (at the time of this writing) *is not* deleted when a backend admin user clicks "Clear all cache" in the backend top toolbar.
-The only way to force a DI recalculation is using the "Admin tools" -> "Maintenance" -> "Flush Caches" button of the backend embedded install tool or the standalone install tool itself.
+The only way to force a DI recalculation is using the "Admin tools" -> "Maintenance" -> "Flush Caches" button of the backend embedded Install Tool or the standalone Install Tool (:file:`/typo3/install.php`) itself.
 This
 means: Whenever core or an extension fiddles with DI (or more general "Container") configuration, this cache has to be manually emptied for a running instance by clicking this button.
-The backend extension manager however *does* empty the cache automatically when loading or unloading extensions.
+The backend Extension Manager however *does* empty the cache automatically when loading or unloading extensions.
-Another way to quickly drop this cache during development is to remove all :file:`var/cache/code/di/*` files, which reside in :file:`typo3temp/` in non-composer based instances or elsewhere in composer based instances (see :ref:`Environment`).
-TYPO3 will then recalculate the cache upon the next instance call, no matter if it's a frontend, a backend or a CLI request.
+Another way to quickly drop this cache during development is to remove all :file:`var/cache/code/di/*` files, which reside in :file:`typo3temp/` in non-composer based instances or elsewhere in Composer Mode instances (see :ref:`Environment`).
+TYPO3 will then recalculate the cache upon the next access, no matter if it's a frontend, a backend or a CLI request.

 The main takeaway is: When a developer fiddles with container configuration, the cache needs to be manually cleared.
 And if some configuration issue slipped in, which made the container or DI calculation fail, the system does *not* heal itself and needs both a fix of the configuration plus probably a cache removal.
-The standalone install tool however should *always* work, even if the backend breaks down, so the "Flush caches" button is always reachable.
+The standalone Install Tool however should *always* work, even if the backend breaks down, so the "Flush caches" button is always reachable.
 Note that *if* the container calculation fails, the :file:`var/log/typo3_*` files contain the exception with backtrace!